CleanroomMC/cleanroom-website/docs/groovy-script/mods/pedestalcrafting/pedestal_crafting.md

     output(Collection<ItemStack>)
     ```

-- `Integer`.
+- `int`.
 The number of ticks the recipe takes to complete.
-Requires greater than or equal to 5.
-(Default `5`).
+Requires greater than or equal to 0.
+(Default `0`).

     ```groovy:no-line-numbers
     ticks(Integer)
     ```

+- `IIngredient`.
+The center item that is used in the crafting process.

+    ```groovy:no-line-numbers
+    center(IIngredient)
+    ```

-- `HashMap<EnumParticleTypes, Integer>`.
+- `Map<EnumParticleTypes, Integer>`.
 Adds a particle effect to the crafting process.
 The first argument is the particle name, the second argument is the amount of the particles appearing.
-Names can be referenced from the Minecraft Wiki.
+Names can be referenced from the [Minecraft Wiki](https://minecraft.wiki/w/Java_Edition_Flattening#Particle_IDs) or [DigMinecraft](https://www.digminecraft.com/lists/particle_list_pc_1_12.php).

     ```groovy:no-line-numbers
     addCraftingParticle(String, int)
     addCraftingParticle(EnumParticleTypes, int)
     ```

-- `HashMap<EnumParticleTypes, Integer>`.
+- `Map<EnumParticleTypes, Integer>`.
 Adds a particle effect that appears above the core after the crafting process is completed.
 The first argument is the particle name, the second argument is the amount of the particles appearing.
-Names can be referenced from the Minecraft Wiki.
+Names can be referenced from the [Minecraft Wiki](https://minecraft.wiki/w/Java_Edition_Flattening#Particle_IDs) or [DigMinecraft](https://www.digminecraft.com/lists/particle_list_pc_1_12.php).

     ```groovy:no-line-numbers
     addPostCraftCoreParticle(String, int)
     addPostCraftCoreParticle(EnumParticleTypes, int)
     ```

-- `HashMap<EnumParticleTypes, Integer>`.
+- `Map<EnumParticleTypes, Integer>`.
 Adds a particle effect that appears above each pedestal after the crafting process is completed.
 The first argument is the particle name, the second argument is the amount of the particles appearing.
-Names can be referenced from the Minecraft Wiki.
+Names can be referenced from the [Minecraft Wiki](https://minecraft.wiki/w/Java_Edition_Flattening#Particle_IDs) or [DigMinecraft](https://www.digminecraft.com/lists/particle_list_pc_1_12.php).

     ```groovy:no-line-numbers
     addPostCraftPedestalParticle(String, int)